waveplate/spotifm/README.md

 > note: spotifm only works with spotify premium accounts

-there is an included irc bot which can be used to control the radio
+there is an included:
+* irc bot which can be used to control the radio through irc commands
+* discord bot which streams the radio to a voice channel, and can be controlled through text channels

 ## quick start
 ### 1) configuration